mdjahidhasan009/NodeJs-Note/File_operations_and_stream/buffer_and_stream.md

 ### Read stream in server
 This will create a node server and listen on port 3000.
 When we hit the root url it will show a form.
-When we submit the form then the `process` API will be called and it will take the data as stream from the form api and will show the data in the console.
+When we submit the form then the `process` API will be called, and it will take the data as stream from the form api and will show the data in the console.

 Also, using `fileStream.write(chunk)` we are writing the data to the file as stream.